samus24/GeneticGame/README.md

 ### Rooms sizes
 For aesthetics purposes, we want our rooms look more like a portrait format, so we do an average of the *width/height* ratio.
 It should be > 1, so most rooms are wider than higher.

-This parameter has low impact in out fitness function
+This parameter has low impact in out fitness function.

 ### Number of rooms
 This is a tricky one!
 What's better, more rooms or less?
 With too many rooms, the dungeon could be impossible to solve, with too few, it could be boring.
 We decide to **minimize** this parameter.
-And no, we don't want boring dungeons, but here a interesting effect happens.
-Here the **distance between special rooms** play a special role.
-That parameter tend to expand the dungeon, so, if we only take in account that parameter, for it will be nice have a million rooms with special rooms as far as possible.
+And no, we don't want boring dungeons, but here an interesting effect happens.
+Here the **distance between special rooms** plays a special role.
+That parameter tend to expand the dungeon, so, if we only take in account that parameter, for it will be nice have a million rooms with the special rooms as far as possible.
 If we minimize the number of rooms, these two parameters tense the string in opposite ways.
-This result quite convenient.
+This effect is quite convenient.

 ### Interconnections
 We must not understimate this point.
-If we don't avoid too dense graphs, we could end with a messy dungeon, where all rooms are interconected and the players could not make their own *mental maps*.
+If we don't avoid too dense graphs, we could end with a messy dungeon, where all rooms are interconnected and the players could not make their own *mental maps*.
 On the other hand, if the rooms are only connected in a linear way, the dungeon could result too easy.

 We decide to **minimize** this parameter.
 The way too avoid the *too linear dungeon* problem is also a side effect of the **distance between special rooms**.
 This avoid to have rooms grouped in pairs or tuples of low numbers (where they can have degree 2 or more without forming a proper dungeon).